quantumlib/Stim/doc/gates.md

     Applies an X gate to the target if the control is in the |1> state.

     Negates the amplitude of the |1>|-> state.

+    - Parens Arguments:

+        This instruction takes no parens arguments.

+    - Targets:

+        Qubit pairs to operate on.

     - Example: